Collection Tools

 Enforcing a Child Support Order

-Enforcing a Child Support Order can be implemented in various ways, depending on an individuals specific circumstances.
+Enforcing a Child Support Order may occur by various methods, depending on individual case circumstances.

 Please consider:

-Current support is collected until the child reaches the age of majority in California which is eighteen; however, if the child is a full-time high school student, support extends to the date of graduation or nineteenth birthday, whichever occurs first.
+In California monthly child support is charged and collect until the child reaches emaciation which is the age of eighteen and graduated from high school; however, support may extend after the eighteenth birthday if the child remains a full-time high school student.
+In this situation, support will continue to the date of the child’s graduation or nineteenth birthday, whichever occurs first.

 Collection Tools: